bytecodealliance/wasmtime/cranelift/docs/ir.rst

 Traps stop the program because something went wrong.
 The exact behavior depends on the target instruction set architecture and operating system.
 There are explicit trap instructions defined below, but some instructions may also cause traps for certain input value.
-For example, :inst:`udiv` traps when the divisor is zero.
+For example, `udiv` traps when the divisor is zero.

-.. autoinst:: trap
-.. autoinst:: trapz
-.. autoinst:: trapnz

 Function calls